peterdesmet/petridish/pages/docs/configuration.md

 - Keep related content together in your repository.
 - Set a default settings (e.g. permalink) for all pages in your collection.
-- Automatically list all pages in your collection as a dropdown in the [navigation](#navigation).
 - Automatically list all pages in your collection on an [overview page](#collection-overview-page).

 To create a collection, define one in `_config.yml`: